Updated November 2017

 , is made of a thinner material than the Denali

-, but the addition of a hood left us feeling almost as warm and certainly more protected from the elements on windy days.
+, but the addition of a hood left us feeling almost as warm and indeed more protected from the elements on windy days.
 The Patagonia R1 Hoody

 also sports a hood, and while it is made of a much thinner fleece, that feature helped bump it up in the warmth ratings over a similarly thin fleece like the Marmot Reactor